 Yes, ‘why exactly are we here?’

-That’s a very good question being asked of someone who said she never wanted to live back in Adelaide again!
+That’s a very good question.
 But, here we are.
 Back in both Explorason and my birthplace.
 Yes, back in Adelaide!

 So what brings us back you might ask?